Viscoelastic dynamics of a soft strip subject to a large deformation: Introduction

-In summary, the mechanics of soft solids depends on both frequency and strain, which are usually examined separately.
+In summary, the dynamic response of our soft polymer depends on both frequency and strain, which are usually examined separately.
 However, drawing conclusions about $E$ for any couple of parameters $(\lambda, \omega)$ is not straightforward due to their interdependence.
-So far, there has been no unified framework to account for both simultaneously.
-As a consequence, capturing the dynamics of soft structures under significant stress, a common occurrence in our daily environment (vocal cords, tendons, ligaments, muscles and blood vessels are a few examples of organs operating dynamically under stress), remains a challenge.
+Until recently~\cite{delory_eml_2023}, there has been no unified framework to account for both simultaneously.
+As a consequence, capturing the dynamics of soft structures under significant stress, a common occurrence in our daily environment (vocal folds, tendons, ligaments, muscles and blood vessels are a few examples of organs operating dynamically under stress), remains a challenge.

 In this article, we propose a model system to explore the interplay between static prestress and dynamic response of a soft structure.
 Specifically, we investigate the behavior of a rubber strip under significant static deformation.
 Using image correlation techniques, we track the propagation of a small perturbation and make several intriguing discoveries.
 For instance, we find that compressional waves exhibit remarkable resilience to external stretching, while flexural modes display heightened sensitivity.
 To support our findings, we derive a comprehensive model adapted from the principles of acousto-elasticity~\cite{ogden_1993,rogerson_1995,ogden_1997,nolde_2004,saccomandi_2003,destrade_2007,colonnelli_2013,berjamin_2022,patra_2023}.
 Finally, we examine the effect of stretching on Dirac cones, drawing an analogy with condensed matter physics~\cite{ashcroft2022solid}.
 Here, we find that the cone is relatively immune to longitudinal stretching, but breaks appart upon transversal stretching.
 Overall, our work illustrates how external stress can be harnessed to tune the dynamics of soft materials, offering applications for the design of adaptive structures~\cite{khajehtourian2021soft} or tunable metamaterials~\cite{barnwell_2016,miniaci_2021,berjamin_2022}.